 Conventional treatment often involves use of hormonal medication, surgical intervention such as laparoscopy and in severe cases, a total hysterectomy maybe offered.
 It has been reported, that even after hysterectomy, endometriosis may still occur. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4286861/

 How long will I need treatment with Acupuncture and Chinese Herbs?
-Allow for at least a few months of regular treatment with Chinese herbs and acupuncture combined to produce some stability in symptoms and expect some monthly follows up from there to maintain and improve on the results gained.
-Endometriosis can be a stubborn problem and so consistency and compliance are key to effective treatment with Acupuncture and Chinese herbal medicine.
+Allow for at least a few months of regular treatment with Chinese herbs and acupuncture combined with the idea being to produce some stability in symptoms and expect some monthly follows up from there to maintain and improve on any results gained.
+Endometriosis can be a stubborn problem and so consistency and compliance are key to positive outcomes with Conventional and or assistance with Acupuncture and Chinese herbal medicine.

 Are you looking for help with this problem now?
 Fill out an inquiry form today and get started on feeling less pain, more often.